What is Vendor Management?

 Data provisions

-Handling, ownership, portability, deletion
+Handling, ownership, portability, deletion on termination

-3. Set renewal alerts at multiple intervals (90, 60, 30 days)
+3. Set renewal alerts at multiple intervals (180, 90, 60, 30 days for strategic vendors)

-6. Review regularly rather than only at renewal time
+6. Review continuously, not only at renewal

-SaaS Vendor Management: The New Challenge
+SaaS Vendor Management: the New Challenge

-How SaaS Changes the Game
+How SaaS changes the game

-Traditional Software
+Traditional software

 SaaS

-Annual or perpetual licenses
+Annual or perpetual licences

 Monthly or annual subscriptions